casangi/casadocs/docs/tasks/task_plotms.rst

       -  index into the number of channels in the selected spws, ranging 0~nChan.
+      -  When channel averaging is enabled, the channel numbers are re-indexed, starting at 0, for each channel bin.

    -  ‘ *freq’* (*‘frequency’*)

       -  the *CHAN_FREQ* column in the *SPECTRAL_WINDOW* subtable, in
          GHz.
 This is an array of frequencies, one per channel.
       -  The frame can be set with the *freqframe* parameter.
+      -  When channel averaging is enabled, the average of the frequencies in each bin is used for the frequency values.

    -  *‘vel’* (*‘velocity’*)

       -  velocity in km/s, as defined by the *freqframe*, *veldef*,